Go to our other sites

 If you decide to invite some or all students into your centre on results day:

-If you ran exams in June 2021, our usual enquiries about results services are available.
+If you ran exams, our usual enquiries about results services are available.
 To support students and their families, make sure you:

 If you submitted school-assessed grades, your students may have extra questions for you.